 That international benchmark got a run from Juha Saarinen in an NZ Herald opinion.

-Saarinen says Internet NZ points out that we are the only country in the world putting up copper pricing.
+Saarinen says Internet NZ points out that we are the only country in the world putting up copper line pricing.
 He says:

 “We pay more for fixed broadband than most developed countries – research from the International Telecommunications Union (ITU) put us in the 60th place in the world.